Whose Names Are Unknown: Plot and summary

 The first section of the novel, "Oklahoma Panhandle," introduces Julia and Milt Dunne, farmers in western Oklahoma during the 1930s.
 They live in a dugout basement with Milt's father ("the old man" or "Konkie") and their daughters Myra and Lonnie.
-After another year of barely making ends meet with his usual broomcorn crop, Milt persuades his father to try planting winter wheat and purchases seed using money that had been set aside for clothing for the family.
+After another year of barely making ends meet with his usual broomcorn crop, Milt persuades his father to try planting winter wheat and purchases seed using money that was set aside for clothing for the family.
 The wheat harvest goes well and the family finds itself financially secure for a brief time, but then a summer drought arrives, and with it billowing clouds of dust that suffocate the crops and sicken the children.
 Other farmers are similarly beleaguered, beset with failing crops, abundant debt, and little hope.

 With the few resources they have left, the Dunnes (minus the old man) decide to follow in the footsteps of other "Okies" and head to California, lured by the promise of plentiful resources and abundant jobs.
 In the second section of the novel, "California," the reality turns out to be less idyllic.
 The flood of refugees from the east means low pay for menial jobs, mostly picking crops.
 The Dunnes are forced to live in tents and move from camp to camp in a desperate attempt to earn enough to survive.
 They are hampered by a company store system that substitutes store scrip for wages and holds workers financially hostage to their bosses.
 The Dunnes' desperation, and that of the other farmworkers, grows as they find that no matter how hard they work, they are unable even to feed their children.
 An attempt to organize in protest of working and living conditions results in Milt's beating and arrest and leaves the workers jobless and homeless, as the company is easily able to find replacement laborers.

 The novel closes with Milt's realization that workers on company farms are no more than "a lot of parts that can't stand alone because we haven't got an acre of our own to keep our feet on...[T]hese bosses of ours...[are] looking out for the Almighty Dollar, and if they have to starve us to get more'n they can count, they can do it because there's more where we come from.
 They can do it because they never have to look a poor man or woman in the eye.
 We ain't human, we're figures on the books."
 In the final paragraphs, the workers reach a shared resolve to persevere despite the hardships, to organize, and to "stand together as one man.
 They would rise and fall and, in their falling, rise again."